Should Women Not Speak One Word in Church? A Close Look at 1 Corinthians 14:34-36

 11 These things happened to them as examples and were written down as warnings for us, on whom the culmination of the ages has come.
 (1 Cor.
 10:11, NIV)

 We need both types of Scripture to explain each other.
 I see both types as essential and part of the inerrant, authoritative word of God.
 Both types are mutually explanatory and clarifying.
-Don’t pit one against the other, or else you will turn Priscilla and other women (e.g. in Rom.
+Don’t pit one against the other, or else you will turn Priscilla and other women (e.g. the ones in Rom.
 16) into transgressors of the “prescriptive” commands of Paul.
 Bad idea.

 Context, context, context!